“Anger is never without a reason, but seldom with a good one.”

 Our natural and healthy reaction to abuse was used to distract us from the real problems, and to make us look and feel like the pathological ones.

 Last week I had a conversation with a woman that made me grateful for my psychopath-proclaimed “anger problem.”
 After reading my post about moral outrage, her one-word response was “Rage?”

 I thought I was speaking to someone who had never been victimized by a psychopath, or who had some need to attempt to shame me for my feelings, which wasn’t going to happen.
 I told her rage is what I and many people feel after realizing they were conned, dehumanized and betrayed, which are ‘outrageous’ things to experience.

 Then she told me her mother was a psychopath and her husband of nearly forty years is a psychopath, and she said:

 “I don’t know if I will ever heal….
 I feel sorry for psychopaths, who will never feel any real emotions… I don’t condone cruel behavior but I have never felt rage toward anyone.”

 I find that disturbing.
-I think it’s perfectly normal to feel rage in reaction to being thoroughly violated — mind, body and soul — by someone who doesn’t have a conscience and is a walking moral wasteland.
+It’s normal to feel rage in reaction to being thoroughly violated — mind, body and soul — by someone who doesn’t have a conscience and is a walking moral wasteland.
 Fierce anger and indignation — outrage — is an appropriate response.
-One thing it means is that you know you deserve to be treated with dignity and respect, and you recognize that you weren’t.
+It means is that you know you deserve to be treated with dignity and respect, and that you recognize that you weren’t.

 The truth will set you free, but first it will piss you off.